Welcome and Introduction

 Direct Patient Care Clinical Requirement

 In accordance with ACGME requirements, all OEM residents will complete 80 days of clinic in an OEM specialty clinic during each year.
 This is accomplished through weekly continuity clinic to attain patient and programmatic competencies with full-time clinical experiences in January and June at a range of clinics where residents can be assigned including OEM clinics at Johns Hopkins, the University of Maryland, the Center for Occupational and Environmental Neurology, Mercy Health, DC Police and Fire Clinic, CorpsOHS and Occupational Health Consultants.
-During the second year, residents do 4 months of clinical rotations to fulfill this requirement, the required core JHH/UM rotation counts toward one month.
-Residents should sign up for at least 3 additional months of clinical rotations in the second year but could choose more clinical time.
+During the second year, residents do 4 months of clinical rotations to fulfill this requirement, the required core JHH/UM rotation is a 2 month rotation but only counts toward one month of clinical rotation time because residents are not in clinic every day.
+Residents should sign up for at least 3 additional months of clinical rotations in the second year but are encouraged to choose more clinical time.

 This clinical experience will be coordinated with the MPH course schedule, and take place in half to full day increments.
 During weeks when no classes are in session, residents are strongly encouraged to spend full weeks in clinic in order to meet this requirement.
 The Program Director and Deputy Program Director will supervise the selection and scheduling of clinical time in clinics that meet this ACGME requirement, including but not limited to: the JHH OIC, the UM OEM Clinic, the COEN, Corp OHS, and Occupational Health Consultants.
 A tracking form shall be used to document clinical experience, and will be reviewed with residents during orientation and periodically reviewed by the Program Director, Deputy Program Director, and Program Manager in order to ensure compliance with this requirement.